 In his second assignment of error, defendant argues that the trial court imposed an excessive sentence.
-Specifically, defendant argues that his possession of such a small amount of cocaine does not warrant a maximum sentence of ten years at hard labor.
+Specifically, defendant argues that his threats that constituted the public intimidation conviction did not warrant a maximum sentence of ten years at hard labor.

 Both the United States and Louisiana Constitutions prohibit the imposition of excessive or cruel punishment.
 U.S. Const. amend.
 VIII; La.

 Const. art.
 I, § 20.
 A sentence is constitutionally excessive, even if it is within statutory limits, if it is grossly disproportionate to the severity of the offense or is nothing more than the needless imposition of pain and suffering.
 If the trial judge finds that an enhanced punishment mandated by the Habitual Offender Law, La.
 R.S.
 15:529.1, makes no measurable contribution to acceptable goals of punishment or that the sentence amounts to nothing more than the purposeful imposition of pain and suffering and is grossly out of proportion to the severity of the crime, the trial judge has the option and duty to reduce such sentence to one that would not be constitutionally excessive.
 To determine whether a penalty is excessive, we must determine whether the penalty is so grossly disproportionate to the severity of the crime as to shock our sense of justice.
 State v.
-Hayes, 2002-1268, p.3 (La.
+Hayes, 2002-1268, p.
+3 (La.
 App.
 1st Cir.
 3/5/03), 845 So.2d 542, 544, writ denied, 2004-0047 (La.
 12/17/04), 888 So.2d 860.

-The sentencing range for the underlying offense, possession of cocaine, is imprisonment with or without hard labor for not more than five years, and, in addition, a fine of not more than five thousand dollars.
+The sentencing range for the underlying offense, public intimidation, is a fine of not more than one thousand dollars, or imprisonment, with or without hard labor, for not more than five years, or both.
 La.
 R.S.
-40:967(C)(2).
-As a second felony habitual offender, defendant's enhanced sentencing range for his conviction for possession of cocaine was for a term of not less than two and one-half years and not more than ten years at hard labor.
+14:122.
+As a second felony habitual offender, defendant's enhanced sentencing range for his conviction for public intimidation was for a term of not less than two and one-half years and not more than ten years at hard labor.
 La.
 R.S.
 15:529.1(A)(1)(a).

 This Court has previously recognized that defendant has an extensive criminal history.
 See State v.
 Smith, 2003-1341 at p.
-2, 868 So.2d 322 (Table) (unpublished).
+2, (La.
+App.
+1st Cir.
+2/23/04), 868 So.2d 322, 2004-1139 (La.
+10/8/04), 883 So.2d 1008.
+The instant convictions arose while defendant was incarcerated for an unrelated matter.
 Defendant's continued pattern of committing offenses indicates that he is among the worst class of offenders.
 Moreover, the trial judge must be mindful that the goals of the Habitual Offender Law are to deter and punish recidivism, and the sentencing court's role is not to question the wisdom of the Legislature in requiring enhanced punishments for multiple offenders.
-See State v.
-Smith, 2003-0917, p.
-13 (La.
-App.
-1st